 Just kidding, but the answer is correct.
 The logic behind this is fairly straightforward, but there are some things that need to be explained.

-A real estate license is required by certain employees in order to work in real estate.
+Some people have to have a real estate license to work in the business.
 For instance, a real estate agent needs a real estate license.
 Someone who oversees the management of rental properties needs a real estate license.
 If the principal function of your job is the sale, management, renting, or leasing of a real estate property, then you need a real estate license.

 However, if you own a company that performs these services, are performing these services for yourself, or are the principle in an LLC that performs these services, you have no need for a real estate license.